 As a signatory since 2006, we have fully integrated compliance with the Equator Principles into our policies and processes.
 Implementation is a joint responsibility of our relationship managers, credit officers and specialist Equator Principles resources, with advice from qualified independent consultants as required.
-We apply the Equator Principles globally across industry sectors to our project finance advisory services, project finance, project-related corporate loans and bridge loans.
+We apply the Equator Principles globally across industry sectors to our project finance advisory services, project finance, project-related corporate loans, project-related refinancing and acquisition finance, and bridge loans.
 We will not provide finance to projects where the customer will not, or is unable to, comply with the Equator Principles.

 About the Equator Principles